esp-rs/book/src/installation/troubleshooting.md

 thread 'main' panicked at 'Unable to find libclang: "the `libclang` shared library at /home/user/.espressif/tools/xtensa-esp32-elf-clang/esp-15.0.0-20221014-x86_64-unknown-linux-gnu/esp-clang/lib/libclang.so.15.0.0 could not be o
 pened: libtinfo.so.5: cannot open shared object file: No such file or directory"', /home/user/.cargo/registry/src/github.com-1ecc6299db9ec823/bindgen-0.60.1/src/lib.rs:2172:31
 ```
 Our current version of LLVM, 15, requires `libtinfo.so.5`.
-This dependency will probably be removed in our futures LLVM releases, but for the momment, please, make sure you have it installed:
+This dependency will probably be removed in our future LLVM releases, but for the moment, please, make sure you have it installed:
 - Ubuntu/Debian: `sudo apt-get install libtinfo5`
 - Fedora: `sudo dnf install ncurses-compat-libs`
 - openSUSE: `sudo dnf install libncurses5`